-Each of the agreements provides that the Named Executive Officer may not work for a competitor of the Company for a period of one year after his employment terminates (two years with respect to Mr. Scheible).
-Each of the executives is also prohibited from (i) employing or soliciting employees of the Company for employment, (ii) interfering with the Company's relationship with its employees or (iii) soliciting or attempting to establish any competitive business relationship with a customer, client or distributor of the Company for a period of one year after termination of employment (two years with respect to Mr. Scheible).
+Each of the agreements provides that the Named Executive Officer may not work for specific competitors of the Company for a period of one year after his employment terminates.
+Each of the Named Executive Officers is also prohibited from (i) employing or soliciting employees of the Company for employment, (ii) interfering with the Company's relationship with its employees or (iii) soliciting or attempting to establish any competitive business relationship with a customer, client or distributor of the Company for a period of one year after termination of employment.

-Specific terms for each of the employment agreements at the time executed are set forth below:
+Specific current terms for each of the Named Executive Officers are set forth below:

-Annual Base Annual Target

-Name and Principal Position Salary (\$) Bonus (%)
+Name and Principal Position Annual Base Salary (\$) Annual Target Bonus (%)

-David W. Scheible 700,000 100%
+David W. Scheible 900,000 100%

-President and

-Chief Executive Officer
+President and Chief Executive Officer

-Daniel J. Blount 400,000 70%
+Daniel J. Blount 492,500 70%

-Senior Vice President and

-Chief Financial Officer
+Senior Vice President and Chief Financial Officer

-Michael P. Doss 300,000 70%
+Michael P. Doss 463,500 70%

-Senior Vice President, Consumer Packaging
+Senior Vice President, Consumer Packaging Division

-Stephen A. Hellrung 347,500 60%
+Stephen A. Hellrung 409,000 60%

 Senior Vice President, General Counsel and Secretary

-Michael R. Schmal 350,000 70%
+Michael R. Schmal 422,000 70%

-Senior Vice President, Beverage Packaging
+Senior Vice President, Beverage Packaging Division

-Robert M. Simko 310,000 70%

-Senior Vice President, Paperboard

-Potential Payments Upon Termination without Cause or for Good Reason
+Potential Payments Upon Termination

-The table below reflects the amount of compensation that would become payable to each of the Named Executive Officers (other than Mr. Simko whose employment had already terminated) under existing plans and arrangements if the Named Executive Officer's employment was terminated by the Company without cause or by the Named Executive Officer for good reason as of December 31, 2008, given the Named Executive Officer's compensation and service levels as of such date and, if applicable, based on the Company's closing stock price on that date.
+The table below reflects the amount of compensation that would become payable to each of the Named Executive Officers under existing plans and arrangements if the Named Executive Officer's employment was terminated (i) because of death or disability, (ii) by the Company without cause or by the Named Executive Officer for good reason (as described in such Named Executive Officer's employment agreement), or (iii) by the Company without cause or by the Named Executive Officer for good reason within one year following a change in control of the Company, in each such case as of December 31, 2010, given the Named Executive Officer's compensation and service levels as of such date and, if applicable, based on the Company's closing stock price on that date.
 These benefits are in addition to benefits available prior to the occurrence of any termination of employment and benefits available to all salaried employees, such as distributions under the Company's 401(k) Plans and any accrued vacation pay.
-These benefits are also in addition to the benefits described above in the Pension Benefits at Fiscal Year-End 2008 Table.
+These benefits are also in addition to the benefits described above in the Pension Benefits at Fiscal Year-End 2010 Table.